haberda/hassio-addon-transmission/DOCS.md

 ### Option: `openvpn_config`

-The name of .ovpn file.
-You should put it in `/config/openvpn`.
+The name of .ovpn file WITHOUT the .ovpn extenstion (e.g. myFile.ovpn will be entered as myFile).
+Must be put it in `/config/openvpn`.

 ### Option: `openvpn_username`